MenatPiyush/API-Developer/README.md

-# Blogpost API Documentatio
+# Blogpost API Documentation
-This AIP performs functions like signup,login,create,update,delete, view all and specific posts.
+This API performs functions like signup, login, create, update, delete, view all and specific posts.

 ## To run this code
 - Install the project requirements with